ecarrenolozano/tutorials-opensource-initiatives/biocypher_education/tutorials/tutorial_A/tutorial_a.md

 ## Section 2.
 Graph Modeling
 ### Graph Modeling

-By looking at the CSV file, we can see that there are two columns called `source` and `target`, which represent proteins.
+By looking at the TSV file, we can see that there are two columns called `source` and `target`, which represent proteins.
 This means that each row represents an interaction between a source protein and a target protein.
 For now, our graph could look like this.

 <div align="center">
   <img src="./assets/model_graph_1.png" alt="Protein interaction graph (model 1)" width="400"/>
   <br>
-  <em>Figure 4.
+  <em>Figure 5.
 Simple graph model for representing interactions between proteins</em>
 </div>
 <br>